annamccartan3/McCartan-Data-Science-Portfolio/TidyData-Project/README.md

 The dataset used in this project is adapted from [this source](https://edjnet.github.io/OlympicsGoNUTS/2008/).
 It contains **1,875** records of Olympic medalists from the **2008 Summer Olympics**, covering **75 different events** across multiple sports.

-### Pre-processing Steps
-Before analysis, the dataset undergoes the following cleaning steps:
-✔ Handling missing values
-✔ Converting data types for consistency
-✔ Standardizing column names
-✔ Reshaping the data into a tidy format

 ---

 ## Features & Functionality